 Argentine tea production is now recognized all over the world for its leading use of harvesting, transport and unloading technologies.
 Factories are equipped with machinery that automates the entire manufacturing process, including withering, rolling, fermenting, drying and sorting.

 When enjoying a cup of tea, we often don’t pay attention to its production method.
 We usually focus on its antioxidant effects and its relaxing benefits.
-Organic or eco-friendly tea has the same properties as a conventionally made tea, so there is no difference in its consumption.
+Also known as eco-friendly, Organic Tea has the same properties as a conventionally made tea, so there is no difference in its consumption.

-However, there is a big difference in terms of its production.
-Organic tea is grown by taking care of the soil and with a commitment to sustainable production over time.
+However, there is a big difference on how organic tea is produced.
+Sustainable tea is grown by taking care of the soil and with a commitment to sustainable production over time.
 In addition, to be considered organic, there have to be no chemical synthesis products involved in its production.

-Argentina is the second country with the highest number of certified organic hectares in the world.
+Argentina is the second country with the highest number of certified organic tea hectares in the world.

-● Organic matcha: A green tea variety with the highest demand, as it is ingested by mixing the ground leaves with hot water.
+Organic matcha tea is a green tea variety with the highest demand, as it is ingested by mixing the ground leaves with hot water.

-● Organic green: Organic Sencha, Lung Ching or organic gyokuro tea are leafy green teas that follow matcha in terms of demand.
+Organic green Tea, also known as Organic Sencha, Lung Ching or organic gyokuro tea.
+It is a leafy green blend that follow matcha in terms of demand.

-● Organic chai: This variety has sparked a high degree of interest with consumers.
+Organic chai tea is a variety that is quite popular among tea fans and consumers.
 It is a blend of black tea with spices, typical of India.

-● Organic black: Black tea is the most traditional type of tea in the West, and the most consumed in Europe.
+The Organic Black blend is the most common type that you can find in the Western region, and the most consumed in Europe.
 Organic black tea can be obtained from different countries, such as India, Sri Lanka, etc.

-● Organic white: A very sought-after type of tea for its high level of antioxidants.
+Organic white tea is a very sought-after type of herb beverage for its high level of antioxidants.